microsoft/vscode-docs/docs/editor/integrated-terminal.md

 * Linux/macOS: bash, pwsh, zsh
 * Windows: pwsh

-You can try it out by setting `terminal.integrated.enableShellIntegration` to `true`.
+You can try it out by setting `terminal.integrated.shellIntegration.enabled` to `true`.

 ## Local echo